 Raising his chisel, the Sculptor struck, swiftly and certainly, deepening sorrow into the man’s eyes.
 He carved away the wonder and replaced it knowing; he shaved the hope from the man’s face, leaving a bare understanding.
-The boy now grown to a man, the Sculptor rested his chisel.
+The man now wizened, the Sculptor rested his chisel.

 The man, beaten, his bleached face still raised, but he was searching as if uncertain.
 His eyes, showed pain, and his expression was graver.
 His body, had hunched a little, recoiling from reality’s harshnesses.
 The man’s outreached arm endured.